Funding Opportunities

 Clark D. Starr Family Fellowship Fund

-Professional Education Diversity Fellowship
+Professional Diversity of Views and Experiences (DOVE) Fellowship

-To be eligible, you must be a U.S. citizen, U.S. permanent resident, a prospective students lawfully in the U.S. on a non-temporary basis, or an MN Dream Act student (please visit the Dream Act page for definition).
+To be eligible, you must be a U.S. citizen, U.S. permanent resident, a prospective student lawfully in the U.S. on a non-temporary basis, or an MN Dream Act student (please visit the Dream Act page for definition).
 All Doctor of Audiology and Speech-Language Pathology MA applicants who meet those criteria are automatically considered for this scholarship based on their standard applications materials.
 You do not need to submit extra materials or request the fellowship to be considered.

 American Academy of Audiology (AAA)